OskarS99/OskarS99/README.md

 <details>
  <summary><h2>My Journey</h2></summary>
+ My first interest in programming came at school, when I was learning the absolute basics of C++, but it really wasn't much.
+Over time, I decided to delve more into the information and found that programming as a Front-end developer is what I want to do.
+I read a bit of information and immediately started looking for sources where I could start learning.
+I started the course and every day I gained more and more skills.
+He continues his way and wants to expand his skills and learn new technologies.
 </details>
 <!--
 **OskarS99/OskarS99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.